0xShadowByte/0xShadowByte/README.md

 ## Projects
 - <a href= "https://github.com/0xShadowByte/macOS"> macOS VM Deployment and Optimization</a>
+- <a href= "Configuring and Managing Office 365 Services"> Office 365 Administration and User Management</a>
 - <a href= "https://github.com/0xShadowByte/ServiceNow-Service-Portal"> ServiceNow Service Portal Lab</a>
 - <a href= "https://github.com/0xShadowByte/ServiceNow-Ticketing"> ServiceNow Ticketing</a>
 - <a href= "https://github.com/0xShadowByte/RDP-on-Azure-Sentinel"> Setting up a RDP on Azure Sentinel</a>